-What is Twelve Months of Bliss? // Twelve Months of Bliss is a monthly challenge, lasting one full year, that encourages self-reflection and loving yourself better, as well as random acts of kindness and thoughtfulness towards others.
+What is Twelve Months of Bliss? // Twelve Months of Bliss is a monthly challenge, lasting one full year, that encourages self-reflection and loving yourself better, as well as acts of kindness and thoughtfulness towards others.

 JUNE 2015: Happiness Stamped